 Vending machines are available in the cafeteria located at the main campuses and in the lobby at South Texas Health System Heart.

 Cafeterias are located on the main floor of the hospital.
 Meal times are as follows:

 Visitors should check with the nurse before bringing gifts of food or drink to patients, as some patients are on restricted diets.
 On the Intensive Care Unit, please check with a nurse in the unit before taking any gift to a patient room.

-The hospital gift shop at McAllen Heart Hospital is the perfect place to grab something to help cheer up a friend or show a family member you care.
+The hospital gift shop at South Texas Health System Heart is the perfect place to grab something to help cheer up a friend or show a family member you care.
 You can shop by phone to order gifts for delivery to patients.
 Popular products include balloons, stuffed animals and floral arrangements.